protosens/monorepo.cljc/module/maestro/API.md

 ```

-Exposes selected modules allowing them to be consumed by Clojure CLI as Git dependencies.
+Task exposesing selected modules for consumption by Clojure CLI as Git dependencies.

    High-level steps are: